Regional Directors

 Dr. Mullins holds a Bachelor’s degree in Secondary English Education from Western Carolina University where she was a North Carolina Teaching Fellow.
 She completed her Master’s degree in Gifted Education at the University of North Carolina – Charlotte.
 Dr. Mullins completed her Doctorate in Educational Leadership at Western Carolina University.
 She was awarded the NCMLE Outstanding Central Office Administrator to Watch Award in 2015 and the Western Carolina University Don Chalker Award for Excellence in Educational Leadership in 2016.
 In 2018, Dr. Mullins was the recipient of the Dr. Sam Houston Leadership Award for the NCASA Aspiring Superintendents’ Program.
 She has also been inducted into the Hall of Fame at North Wilkes High School.
 Heather is also a co-founder of #NCed Chat, North Carolina’s first Twitter chat for teachers.
 She currently serves on the American Institutes of Research Response to COVID-19 Advisory.

-Dr. Beth Metcalf leads support services for the Southeast Region of our state.
-Dr. Metcalf has served North Carolina public schools' student and families for 23 years.
+Dr. Beth Metcalf is the team lead for regional support services and is the Regional Director for the Southeast Region of our state.
+Dr. Metcalf has served North Carolina public school students and families for over 25 years.
 Prior to joining the Department of Public Instruction (NCDPI) she served as the Executive Director in the Instructional Services Department in Pender County Schools.
 In that role her primary responsibilities included all areas of elementary learning and assessment including strategic planning, program design of all core instructional areas, program evaluation, district assessment development, resource allocation, certified and non-certified staff evaluations, K-12 policy development, district wide Pk-13 MTSS implementation and policy development, management of a variety of federal, state, and local grants, after school programing, summer programming, Read to Achieve, PBIS, AdvancED Accreditation, school and district data team development, professional development in core content areas as well as technology, adult learning, and leadership.
 She also focused on PreK-13 data compilation and protocols for data analytics.
 As the K-12 data support lead for the district, she led the district-wide data team, while coaching and developing the next generation of data support leaders.
 She supported the development of data profiles to make decisions directly related to student outcomes in areas including academics, behavior, attendance, policy revisions, and community perception and engagement.

 Dr. Metcalf is a 3-time alumnus of the University of North Carolina at Wilmington, most recently graduating with her doctorate in Educational Leadership in 2011, and a National Board Certified Teacher.
 Her education career began in New Hanover County Schools as a classroom teacher before working at UNC-Wilmington as the Professional Development Partnership Teacher-in-Residence, NCDPI, Pender County Schools, and now again at NCDPI.
-Dr. Metcalf is also serving her second term as the chair of the Board of Directors for Communities in Schools of the Cape Fear.
 She is a strong advocate for wrap around student support and bringing community resources, services, parents and volunteers together to help meet the many needs of students.
 She was especially vigilant in putting this into action when Pender County was devastated by Hurricane Florence in 2018 and over 1,000 students were displaced by catastrophic flooding.

 Dr. Metcalf, along with her colleague and co-author Dr. Kelly Batts wrote “Will it Phase You”, a nationally marketed board game that was the first UNCW branded product that came from the Office of Technology Transfer, the predecessor to what is now known as UNCW Center for Innovation and Entrepreneurship .
 She has also taught instructor training skills aboard Camp Johnson Marine Corps Combat Service Support Schools and has interned with the Barking-Dagenham School District in London, England during their implementation of a set of national curriculum standards.

 During her tenure as Superintendent, Dr. Stickney worked closely with the Massachusetts Department of Elementary and Secondary Education.
 She served as a trainer for the MA Educator Evaluation System; her district assisted in the development, pilot, and implementation of the Guidebook for Inclusive Practices.
-The district also served as a site for the creation of the video resource library.
-She has presented with DESE staff members to share best practices in evaluation and the implementation of Department tools to support educators to improve the quality of their instruction.
+The district also served as a site for the creation of a statewide video resource library.
+She has presented with DESE staff members to share best practices in evaluation and the implementation of the state’s tools to support educators to improve the quality of their instruction.

 Dr. Stickney earned a Bachelor's Degree in Early Childhood Special Education, a Master's Degree in Elementary Education, a CAGS in School Administration, and a Doctorate in Educational Leadership.